-In December 2007, Accenture Global Services GmbH and Accenture LLP (collectively, "Accenture") filed a lawsuit against the Company in the U.S. Federal District Court for the District of Delaware, or the Delaware Court (Accenture Global Services GmbH and Accenture LLP v.
+In December 2007, Accenture Global Services GmbH and Accenture LLP (collectively, "Accenture") filed a lawsuit against the Company in the U.S. District Court for the District of Delaware, or the Delaware Court (Accenture Global Services GmbH and Accenture LLP v.
 Guidewire Software, Inc., Case No 07-826-SLR).
-Accenture has alleged infringement of U.S. Patent Nos.
-7,013,284 and 7,017,111 by the Company's products; trade-secret misappropriation; and tortious interference with business relations.
-The Company denied Accenture's claims, and it asserted counterclaims seeking a declaration that our products do not infringe either patent, that both patents are invalid and that U.S. Patent No. 7,013,284 is unenforceable.
+Accenture alleged infringement of U.S. Patent No. 7,013,284, ("the '284 patent"), among others, by the Company's products; trade-secret misappropriation; and tortious interference with business relations.
+Accenture sought damages and an injunction.
+The Company denied Accenture's claims, and it asserted counterclaims seeking a declaration that the Company's products do not infringe either patent, that the patents are invalid and that the '284 patent is unenforceable.
 The Company also asserted counterclaims against Accenture for breach of contract and trade secret misappropriation.
+In March 2011, the USPTO granted a third re-examination against the '284 patent, after having rejected all claims in the '284 patent on two prior re-examinations.